 The team is the core unit of each EIC Training Cohort.
 Each complete team consists of a PI, an EL, and at least one IM.
+An individual team member is NOT allowed to fulfill multiple team roles (i.e., the PI cannot also be the EL).
 Teams are expected to fully participate in the training program and together, they are expected to meet the requirements set by the Node.
 This is a time-intensive program and individuals considering participation will need to prepare their schedules well in advance to allow the time necessary for the program.
 Complete teams should be formed prior to application submission.
 It is highly recommended that teams limit membership to a total of 3 members: one PI, one EL, and one IM.
 An additional IM is acceptable but additional PIs or ELs place challenges on the team's financial plan.

-PI: The PI is the technical lead and project manager based at the DOE National Laboratory or DOE plant or site responsible for overall team management.
+PI: The PI is the technical lead and project manager of the EIC team and must be based at the DOE National Laboratory or DOE plant or site responsible for overall team management.
 The PI should have a DOE National Laboratory or DOE plant or site technology or other form of IP identified that the team believes has a potential market application.
 The PI is required to attend the entire opening and closing week in person (Table 5).
-During the core training period, at least 20 hours per week of the PI's time should be committed to EIC (excludes opening and closing sessions, which require full time).
+During the core training period, approximately 20 hours per week of the PI's time should be committed to EIC (excludes opening and closing sessions, which require full time).
 Prior entrepreneurial experience is not required.
 However, the PI should be committed to pursuing potential market pathways.

 Entrepreneurial Lead (EL): The EL must be employed by or have a contractual relationship with a DOE National Lab, DOE plant, or site.
 The EL is required to attend the entire opening and closing weeks in person (Table 5).
-During the core training period, the EL is expected to commit at least 30 hours per week of their time to EIC (excludes opening and closing sessions, which require full time).
+During the core training period, the EL is expected to commit approximately 30 hours per week of their time to EIC (excludes opening and closing sessions, which require full time).
 The EL is expected to lead the team in coordinating stakeholder interviews, delivering team presentations, and developing the business model canvas.
 Prior entrepreneurial experience is not required.